November 2025

 3. Mental health therapy and mental health counselling

-The costs of travel to mental health therapy/mental health counselling is covered provided that the treatment has been prescribed by a psychiatrist, other physician or psychologist and the program is provided under the supervision of a psychiatrist, other physician or psychologist.
+The costs of travel to mental health therapy/mental health counselling is covered when the treatment has been prescribed by a psychiatrist, other physician, or psychologist, and the program is provided under the supervision of a psychiatrist, other physician, or psychologist.

 The program or activity must be under the supervision of a psychiatrist, other physician or psychologist, and